-The Penny Trick
+The Legendary Flitz Penny Demo

 The History of Penny Composition

 From 1864 until 1962, the penny was switched back to the bronze composition.
 During World War II, the penny was changed to steel coated in zinc.
 This was because copper was needed during the war for wiring, shell casings, etc. The US Mint states that there are probably only 40 unclaimed 1943 pennies out there in the world making them a hot commodity for coin collectors.
 One penny from 1943 sold for $82,500 in 1996 (we’ll wait while you go check your piggy banks!).

 How to Polish Your Penny

 Apply Flitz Paste Polish, rub briskly, polish with a soft cloth.
 It’s simple enough to do in 30 seconds.
 We put Flitz directly on our Flitz Microfiber Towel, but you can also apply it to the penny (or whatever other surface you are polishing).
 Since it is non-toxic, you can apply Flitz Paste Polish directly with your finger.
 Don’t let the paste polish dry while you are using it.
 For best results, buff with a Flitz Microfiber Towel, a dry towel.
-You can also use paper towel, but depending on the application, it may tear during buffingFlitz Paste Polish easily removes tarnish, rust, water stains, chalking, lime deposits, heat discoloration, lead & powder residue, oxidation, bugs, tar, oil, fingerprints, tree sap, bird droppings, graffiti, dyes, blackstreaks/scuff marks.
+You can also use a paper towel, but it may tear during buffing.

-Flitz can be used on Brass, Copper, Silverplate, Sterling Silver, Chrome, Stainless Steel, Nickel, Bronze, Solid Gold, Aluminum, Annodized Aluminum, Beryllium, Magnesium, Platinum, Pewter, Factory Hot Gun Bluing, Painted Surfaces, Formica®, Cultured Marble, Corian®, Glass, Plexiglas®, Plastics, Fiberglass, Eisenglass, and Armatel®.
+Flitz can be used on Brass, Copper, Silver-plate, Sterling Silver, Chrome, Stainless Steel, Nickel, Bronze, Solid Gold, Aluminum, Anodized Aluminum, Beryllium, Magnesium, Platinum, Pewter, Factory Hot Gun Bluing, Painted Surfaces, Formica®, Cultured Marble, Corian®, Glass, Plexiglas®, Plastics, Fiberglass, Eisenglass, and Armatel®.